farishaddad/Knowledge-Mining-using-Cognitive-Search/07-Lab-3-Custom-Skills.md

 We will use an [Azure Function](https://azure.microsoft.com/services/functions/) to wrap the [Translate Text API](https://azure.microsoft.com/services/cognitive-services/translator-text-api/) so that it implements the custom skill interface.

 For documents in english we will replicate the original text in the output, so we can search only one field of our index.
-Another important detail, this function output is **Edm.String**, so you need to use the same type in the index definition.
+Another important detail, this function output is **Edm.String**, so we need to use the same type in the index definition.

 ## Step 1 - Extra Prerequisite